Advanced search

 Extended interval dosing

-In a pre-specified, retrospective analysis of US anti-JCV antibody positive Tysabri patients intravenously administered (TOUCH registry), the risk of PML was compared between patients treated with the approved dosing interval and patients treated with extended interval dosing as identified in the last 18 months of exposure (EID, average dosing intervals of approximately 6 weeks).
+In a pre-specified, retrospective analysis of US anti-JCV antibody positive Tysabri patients intravenously administered (TOUCH Prescribing Program), the risk of PML was compared between patients treated with the approved dosing interval and patients treated with extended interval dosing as identified in the last 18 months of exposure (EID, average dosing intervals of approximately 6 weeks).
 The majority (85%) of patients dosed with EID had received the approved dosing for ≥ 1 year prior to switching to EID.
 The analysis showed a lower risk of PML in patients treated with EID (hazard ratio = 0.06, 95% CI of hazard ratio = 0.01 to 0.22).

 Efficacy has been modelled for patients who switch to longer dosing after ≥ 1 year of approved dosing with this medicinal product under intravenous administration and who did not experience a relapse in the year prior to switching.
 Current pharmacokinetic/pharmacodynamic statistical modelling and simulation indicate that the risk of MS disease activity for patients switching to longer dosing intervals may be higher for patients with dosing intervals ≥ 7 weeks.
 No prospective clinical studies have been completed to validate these findings.